-Lori Balton was standing knee-deep in a snowbank in wintery Montreal when we called her to tell her she won a trip to Lapland from our campaign ”Lapland Lighting the Way”.
+Lori Balton was standing knee-deep in a snowbank in wintery Montreal when the Finnish Lapland Film Commission called her to tell her she won a trip to Lapland from our campaign ”Lapland Lighting the Way”.
 Right then experiencing Lapland in the warmth of the summer sounded more appealing than picking a trip on the more well-known winter season.
 So June was agreed on, with the vast wilderness bathing in the Midnight Sun.

-Lori asked her colleague, location manager Alison Taylor to join and the two of them found themselves at the starting point of their journey, in the small yet efficient Kemi Airport on a sunny Thursday afternoon in the end of June.
-With no hassle or waiting in lines, we grabbed the bags and drove to our first destination in the city center just 15 minutes from the airport and by the shore of the Baltic Sea.
+Lori asked her colleague, location manager Alison Taylor, to accompany her, and the two of them found themselves starting their journey at the small yet efficient Kemi Airport on a sunny Thursday afternoon at the end of June.
+With no hassle or waiting in lines, we grabbed their bags and drove to our first destination in the city center, just 15 minutes from the airport and by the shore of the Baltic Sea.

-Lori’s award trip went from the sea shores of the southern parts of Finnish Lapland to the most northern areas with vast treeless tundra.
+Lori’s awarded trip went from the sea shores of the southern parts of Finnish Lapland to the most northern areas with vast treeless tundra.
 Landscapes on the way varied from massive forests and fell tops to lakes and rivers, with small towns and villages in between.
-We visited various location possibilities, such as an arctic icebreaker with a 50’s decor, Christmas themed resorts from Santa’s home cavern to Elves Hideaway, epic landscapes in one the many national parks, a reindeer and a husky farm, tried white river rafting and landed on a helicopter to a waterfall in the midst of the tundra shaped by the receding glaciers of the Ice Age.
-Not really having any expectations Lori was surprised with the potential Lapland holds, ”I was truly amazed at the places we ended up, with each one better than the next.”
+We visited various location possibilities, such as an arctic icebreaker with 50’s decor, Christmas themed resorts from Santa’s home cavern to the Elves Hideaway, epic landscapes in one of our many national parks, a reindeer and a husky farm, tried white river rafting, and landed a helicopter on a waterfall in the midst of tundra shaped by the receding Ice Age glaciers.
+Not really having any expectations Lori was surprised with the potential Lapland holds, ”I was truly amazed at the places we ended up, each one better than the next.”
 Lori recalls.

-As the trip was over we were eager to hear Lori’s opinion about Lapland and its potential. ”The quality of light, the endless, big sky, the accommodations and services were all top-notch, the food was incredible, people are amazing and have a really good can-do spirit.”
+As the trip was over we eagerly awaited Lori’s opinion about Lapland and its potential. ”The quality of light, the endless, big sky, the accommodations and services were all top-notch, the food was incredible, people are amazing and have a really good can-do spirit.”
 Lori lists the strong points of Finnish Lapland for productions.
-With over twenty years of experience in the business and working for top Hollywood productions we knew we were hearing it from the pro.
+With over twenty years of experience in the business and working for top Hollywood productions, we knew we were hearing it from a pro.
 Cost-efficiency is guaranteed with the national filming incentive, a 25% cash rebate.
 Excellent road and service network make working easy, and even remote areas are easily accessible.

-Also, people made an impression on Lori. ”Brothers from another mother!
+The people here also made an impression on Lori. ”Brothers from another mother!
 Every single person we met along the way was great,” she says.
 The positive up for it attitude was apparent. ”Even if a support service company would not have something the production needs, they’ve got a can-do attitude: tell us what you need, we’ll figure out how to make it work.”

-A big part of the award trip was spent in outdoor locations and by coincidence, our trip followed the biggest rivers in Lapland, with some locations resembling one of Lori’s favorite jobs – A River Runs Through It.
+A big part of the award trip was spent at outdoor locations, and by coincidence, our trip followed the biggest rivers in Lapland, with some locations resembling one of Lori’s favorite jobs – A River Runs Through It.
 The big sky and the clouds of Finnish Lapland stood out for Lori.

 ”I couldn’t be here without thinking about A River Runs Through It because of all of the salmon fishing and how pure and untouched the rivers and forests are here.
 When I was scouting on A River Runs Through It, over 20 years ago, even back then we couldn’t shoot outside of Missoula because of the clear cut forests.
 We had to combine at least three different Montana rivers.
 The western United States are beautiful, but it’s nothing compared to here.
 You could have shot the whole movie right in front of the place where we stayed last night.”